Visas & Permits

 - joining a spouse/partner when they go to work in the Netherlands;

 - studying at an educational institution in the Netherlands;

 Not all foreign nationals require a residence permit to reside.

 European Union / European Economic Area (EU/EEA) nationals have the right to free movement within the EU, so may come to live in the Netherlands.
 Non-EU/EEA nationals who wish to stay in the Netherlands for longer than three months require a residence permit.
-The Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority) determines who may be granted a residence permit.
+The Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) determines who may be granted a residence permit.

 Non-EU/EEA nationals moving to the Netherlands usually apply for a gecombineerde vergunning voor verblijf en arbeid - GVVA (a combined residence and work permit).
 To be eligible for a GVVA there must already be a job offer in place, and the employer will help with the procedure.

 The Expat Centre Maastricht Region has a dedicated section for Companies on this website.
 For more detailed queries a one-on-one appointment can be made with one of our expert consultants.

 The IND website provides information about the various residence permits available, and the forms needed to apply can also be downloaded there.
 Note that some applicants are required to have completed the inburgering (civic integration) process before they are eligible to apply for a residence permit.
 The application fee will NOT be returned if the application is refused – the fee relates to the processing charge: it is not for the document itself.